tytydraco/yessleep/out/How_A_Vampire_Fucked_Up_My_Me_Time.md

 &#x200B;

 *Are you fucking kidding me?
-He pulls the hottest girl in school and meanwhile, I'm stuck dealing with shit.*
+He pulls the hottest girl in school and meanwhile, I'm stuck dealing with this shit.*

 &#x200B;